What Is an Antimicrobial Fabric?

-An antimicrobial fabric is a man-made or natural fiber protected with an active ingredient that makes it resistant to microbial growth.
+An antimicrobial fabric is a man-made or natural fiber treated with an active ingredient that protects it from microbial growth.

 Stop the Stink, Stall the Stains and Feel the Benefits with Antimicrobial Treatments for Fabric

-Its is not uncommon for fabric products to develop stains and bad odours.
-These products are usually made up of synthetics, polyester, nylons, or elastane blend fabrics, which are naturally susceptible to odor and stains caused by bacteria.
+It is not uncommon for fabric products to develop stains and bad odors.
+These products are usually made up of synthetics, polyester, nylons, or elastane blend fabrics, which are naturally susceptible to odors and stains caused by bacteria.
 Unfortunately, washing alone does very little to remove odour build up and is not always effective at eliminating bacteria.
-As a consequence, consumers are now increasingly seeking fabric products with built-in antimicrobial protection.
+As a consequence, consumers are now increasingly seeking textile and fabric products with built-in antimicrobial protection.

 Adding Antimicrobial Treatments to Fabric